emilfahlgren/TestCIWorkflow/README.md

 # TestCIWorkflow

-This repo tests a simple pipeline using Github Actions
+This repository tests a simple pipeline using GitHub Actions.